devashish-gupta/Tranquil/README.md

 ### *Get a License for Tranquil*:
 Get a license for Tranquil **[here](https://devashish-gupta.github.io/Tranquil/)**.

-Note: Perform a purchase only after verifying Tranquil works well on your system.

 ### *Preset Installation*:
 Once you get the license for Tranquil and activate the trial version, follow the these steps for installing Tranquil presets: